Skip to main content

 Topps TCC set visual.

-What I'd target: Only player-collector or era-completion buys, not broad investment-style buying.
+What I'd target: Only player-collection or era-completion buys, with pricing that reflects the very narrow audience.

 Final Thoughts